CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 dependencies on your host machine.

 ## Prerequisites

+### Dockerize your project and wrap the entrypoint

 If you haven't already, Dockerize your project.
 Assuming you want to use CloudReactor to monitor your Tasks, ensure that